nus-cs2030s/2021-s2/docs/27-functions.md

 Now, that's much better!

 The expressions above, including `x -> x * x`, are called _lambda expressions_.
 You can recognize one by the use of `->`.
 The left-hand side lists the parameters (use `()` if there is no parameter), while the right-hand side is the computation.
-We do not need the type in cases where Java can infer the type, nor need the return statements and the curly brackets.
+We do not need the type in cases where Java can infer the type, nor need the return keyword and the curly brackets when there is only a single return statement.

 !!! note "lambda"
     Alonzo Church invented lambda calculus ($\lambda$-calculus) in 1936, before electronic computers, as a way to express computation.
 In $\lambda$-calculus, all functions are anonymous.
 The term lambda expression originated from there.